 1. Read, understand, and sign the STATEMENT OF INFORMED CONSENT and receive a fully executed copy of the form.
 2. Appear able and willing to adhere to the instructions set forth in this clinical protocol.
-3. Be between 18 and 39 (inclusive) years of age at the time of screening.
-4. By self-report, habitually wear soft contact lenses in both eyes in a daily reusable or daily disposable wear modality (i.e. not extended wear modality).
-Habitual wear is defined as a minimum of 6 hours of wear per day, for a minimum of 2 days per week during the past month.
+3. Be between 18 and 39 years of age (inclusive) at the time of screening.
+4. Habitually wear soft contact lenses in both eyes in a daily or daily disposable wear modality (i.e., not extended wear modality).
+Habitual wearer is defined as a minimum of 6 hours per day, for a minimum of 2 days per week during the past four weeks.
 5. Possess a wearable pair of spectacles that provide correction for distance vision.

-Inclusion Criteria following Baseline Evaluation
+Inclusion Criteria at Baseline Evaluation